aws-solutions-library-samples/guidance-for-deploying-amazon-connect-with-infrastructure-as-code-on-aws/README.md

 ## Deployment Steps

-To deploy this solution, you will need to have the following permissions in your AWS account:

-1. Create and manage S3 buckets
-2. Create and manage AWS Lambda resources
-3. Create and manage Amazon Connect resources

-Typically, this solution should be deployed by a user with full access to your AWS environment.

 1. Click on the "Launch Stack" button to deploy the solution in your preferred region.
 This will be the same region that was used to deploy your Amazon Connect instance.
 2. Provide the required parameters:
     - Stack name